 - Even under the Annual Filing Season Program, you’re still limited to Examination on the returns you prepare.
 You can’t represent in Appeals, Collections, etc. Being an EA removes that limitation.

 - It’s not as hard as you think it is.
-Get the Gleim books or some other study program, some test prep software, and buckle down for a few weeks.
-Each part of the exam is $109, so even with study materials, it’s under $600 to become an EA.
+Enroll in an EA study program, and just buckle down for a few weeks.
+Each part of the exam is $182, so even with Eva’s study materials, it’s under $1300 to become an EA.
 That’s dirt cheap considering the earning power it gives you.
 Heck, if you’re a college student studying accounting, get your EA license and do representation work to put yourself through school — forget about student loan debt!

 - If you’re a tax resolution sales/marketing person, such as a “closer”, it’s time for you to check yourself before you wreck yourself.
 There will come a day when some government agency starts to enforce these regulations, and when they do, you’re gonna have a bad day.
 Get your act together NOW — become an EA.
 Plus, it’s just the right thing to do.